 The width of the tire measured in mm from sidewall to sidewall.
-In this case, the tire width is 215 mm.
+In this example, the tire width is 215 mm.

 The height of a tire’s sidewall is referred to as the aspect ratio.
 The aspect ratio is calculated as a percentage of the tire width.
-In the image above, the number 60 means that the tire sidewall height is equal to 60% of the tire’s width.
+In the exmaple above, in this example the number 60 means that the tire sidewall height is equal to 60% of the tire’s width.
 The higher the aspect ratio number the higher the height of tire sidewall.

 Different construction serve different purposes.
 Therefore, mixing different constructed tires on a vehicle can cause poor handling and tire failure.

 The rim diameter is the width of the tire in inches or cm from one end to the other.
-The diameter of the wheel in the image above is 16 inches.
-Most noteworthy, always replace a tire on a rim with another tire of the same rim diameter designation and suffix letters
+The diameter of the wheel in the example above is 16 inches.
+Most noteworthy, always replace a tire on a rim with another tire of the same rim diameter designation and suffix letters.